Get Out There.

 Help reduce barriers to wildlife movement and migration by removing or modifying barbed-wire fences with volunteers and staff from the Jackson Hole Wildlife Foundation.
 Limited to the first 10 people.
 Registration required.

 with the Jackson Hole Wildlife Foundation.
 Observe professional bird-banders capture, band, and release songbirds to better understand long-term population trends in the Rocky Mountains.
-This opportunity limited to first 4 people.
+This opportunity limited to first party.
 Registration required.

 Citizen-Science Wildflower Surveys

-Help The Nature Conservancy of Wyoming collect data by participating in a wildflower survey along a couple of popular hiking trails near Jackson.
+Help The Nature Conservancy of Wyoming collect data by participating in a wildflower survey along a couple of popular hiking trails in Grand Teton National Park (WATCH THE VIDEO).
 This is a great way to personally help our local plants and wildlife adapt to the impacts of climate change.
 Limited to the first 9 people.
 Registration required.

 Community Volunteer Days